Spectral asymptotics for contracted tensor ensembles: Proofs of the main results

 Definition \ref{defn:wigner_tensor} \ref{cond:centered} of our Wigner tensor ensemble implies that \eqref{eq:vanishing_summands} holds unless

 So, we can restrict ourselves to partitions $\pi \in \mcal{P}(V)$ that satisfy this property.
 Assuming the suboptimality of $\#(\mcal{B}_\pi(w_1)) = 1$ for now, this says that diamond overlays are common.
-To keep track of these, we generalize the function defined in \eqref{eq:defofsigma} to our current setting, where
+To keep track of these, we define the function